nickbalestra/nickbalestra.github.io/_posts/2016-09-12-demystifying-redux-applymiddleware.md

 **applyMiddleware = middleware -> createStore -> (reducer, initialState) => store**

-Before putting the pieces together, lets see how a middleware will looks like.
+Before putting the pieces together, lets see how a middleware will look like.

 ### Anatomy of a redux-middleware